ckfan99/Squid/README.md

 Please note that this program will only work on accounts that don't require 2FA/MFA.
 In the event that the account is set up with 2FA/MFA the user may be required to manually intervene to get the overview page to appear.

-Once the balance value has been reviewed, the program will shut down.
+Once the balance value has been reviewed, the program will shut down and will output the value of the portfolio on the command line.